bradleytenuta/checkmate/README.md

 ##### How to SSH into Virtual Machine

-Install and setup Linux subsystem for Windows if you are developing on a windows machine.
+Install and set-up Linux subsystem for Windows if you are developing on a windows machine.

-Use the following commmand to ssh into the machine: `sudo ssh {USERNAME}@{IP}`.
+Use the following command to ssh into the machine: `sudo ssh {USERNAME}@{IP}`.

 ##### Setting up the Server.

 1. Install git with the following command: `sudo apt install git-all`.
 2. From within the root of the home directory checkout the master of the repo: `git clone https://BradBitt@bitbucket.org/BradBitt/checkmate.git`.
-3. CD into the repo just checked out and then cd into the `scripts/` folder.
+3. CD into the repo just checked out and then `cd` into the `scripts/` folder.
-4. Next to setup the server and install all its dependencies, make the setup shell script runnable with the following command: `chmod +x ./run-setup.sh`.
+4. Next to set-up the server and install all its dependencies, make the set-up shell script runnable with the following command: `chmod +x ./run-setup.sh`.
-5. Run the setup script with the following command: `./run-setup.sh`.
+5. Run the set-up script with the following command: `./run-setup.sh`.

 **NOTE** Don't run this command with `sudo`, we don't want the files it creates to belong to the root user.